 1. Choose between WordPress.com and WordPress.org

-The first and most crucial WordPress tip you need to consider as a beginner blogger is the right platform to use.
+The first and most crucial WordPress tip you need to consider as a beginner blogger is a right platform to use.
 WordPress has two options; the easy to start and free (WordPress Hosted) version, or the self-hosted (WordPress.org) version.

 If you want to start blogging for fun without incurring any costs apart from your internet, power, and time, you have WordPress.com, which is free and easy, to begin.
 But if you want to start blogging as a career, you’ll need to go for WordPress.org which commences with a cost of domain registration and hosting.